ayushrai-hub/my-learning/Arsenal/curriculum/TECH-UNIVERSE-SKILLS-MAP.md

 ---

-*This document represents a comprehensive roadmap for professional growth in software engineering.
+*This document repleresents a comprehensive roadmap for professional growth in software engineering.
 Use it as your guide for systematic skill development over your career.
 Remember: growth is not linear, and the most important skills are often the ones that help you collaborate effectively with others and make thoughtful technical decisions.*